valen-tine28/personal/PROJECT_README.md

 # Personal Website Project

 ## Overview
 This is a personal website project built with HTML, CSS, and JavaScript.
 It features a responsive design with sections for home, about, portfolio, and contact.
 The site includes a light and dark mode toggle for better user experience.
+For detailed information about the light/dark mode feature, see README.md.

 ## Technologies Used
 - **HTML5**: For structuring the web pages.